215-967-9070

 13. Corporate Tax Returns for the Last 3 Years

-If you or your spouse or you and your spouse jointly own a business, bring your corporate tax returns for the last three years.
+If you or your spouse own a separate business or you jointly own a business, bring your corporate tax returns for the last three years.

 14. Create a List of Your Assets & Debts

-You should each complete a list of assets and debts, separately.
+You should each complete a separate list of assets and debts.
 One of you might remember something the other forgot.
-Be sure to consult your credit reports to get a more complete financial picture.
+Be sure to consult your credit reports for a more complete financial picture.

 15. The State of All Loans (Home, Vehicle, & Student)